-- (3) Where the oversight mechanism receives an application under subsection (2), the oversight mechanism may, upon an assessment of the facts, elect to determine the matter summarily or undertake further investigation, if necessary, before such determination. - (4) A person within the employ of an information holder who wishes to report wrongdoing relating to access to information may contact the oversight mechanism without exhausting any applicable internal procedures.
+- (3) Where the oversight mechanism receives an application under subsection (2), the oversight mechanism may, upon an assessment of the facts, determine the matter summarily or undertake further investigation, if necessary, before such determination. - (4) Any staff of an information holder, who wishes to report wrongdoing under this Act, may contact the oversight mechanism without exhausting any applicable internal procedures.